tu-delft-library/planning_for_rdm/book/stage_4.md

 - Add details about which documentation strategies you plan to use.
 - Add details about your planned file naming schema and folder structures.
 - If applicable, describe how you will do version control.
-- Scan back through Section III of the mini-module.
-Add notes with key takeaways about data collection and documentation.
+- Scan back through Section IV of the mini-module.
+Add notes with key takeaways about protecting the raw data, consistency of units, and documenting the link between the research data, your analysis, and your results.
 Focus on capturing the details that apply to your project.
 ```
 ## Check your Understanding